 |Cloaked in golden aspen, the Grand Mesa is one of Colorado's shining climbs (and descents)!
 (Photo: Mark Lowe)|

-Start/End location: Fruita, CO: LaQuinta Inn and Suites, 570 Raptor Rd, Fruita, CO 81521.
-Phone: 970-858-8850.
+Start/End location: Fruita, CO: Comfort Inn, 400 Jurassic Ave., Fruita, CO 82521.
+Phone: 970-858-1333.
 Please make your reservations early!
-I cannot stress this enough.
 Grand Junction will host the Junior College World Series during Memorial Weekend, and hotel rooms are guaranteed to be hard to come by!

 Course Map: Colorado Mesa Double Century

-Registration: Please click here to register: Colorado Mesa Double Century.
-This event has an early-bird entry fee of $60 (3/1/17 - 5/21/17.
-The entry fee increases to $80 from 5/22/17 - 5/25/17.
+Registration: Opens March 1, 2020!
+This event has a $40 registration fee (i.e., cost-recovery fee).
 Please register early.
-Please note that your registration fee will cover your entry fee into the Colorado National Monument, which will be purchased prior to the start of the event.
+Please note that your registration fee will cover your entry into the Colorado National Monument, which will be purchased prior to the start of the event.
 Registration is limited to the first 50 pre-registered riders.
-Registration closes May 25, 2017.
-Participants may withdraw by 5/6/17 for a refund.
-After 5/6/17, refunds will not be granted.
+Registration closes 5/21/20.
 RMCC membership is also required to participate in this event.
 For more information about membership: RMCC membership.

 |The Colorado National Monument, which was including in the Coors Classic and the cycling movie, "American Flyers" during the 1980s, is arguably the "crown jewel" of Colorado's Western Slope!
 (Photo: Mark Lowe)|

 - Distance: 200 miles